Services and Programs

 PRISM Each year, Mental Health America of Greater Dallas honors individuals and organizations who have made a significant contribution toward promoting mental health awareness and improving the quality of care for persons living with mental illnesses.
 The Prism Awards Luncheon also serves as MHA's Annual Meeting and major fundraising event.
 Past speakers include: Mike Wallace, William and Rose Styron and Harold Koplewicz, M.D. of New York University Child Study Center.

-Mental Health First Aid is a course desgned for the genral public.
-Students learn how to help a person identify, understand and repsond to the signs of mental illness and substance use disorder.
+Mental Health First Aidis a course desgned for the general public.
+Students learn how to help a person identify, understand and respond to the signs of mental illness and substance use disorder.
 Mental Health America offers this 12 hour course to the public for $75.
 Community classes start in August and October.
-To register or to schedule a class at a different time, contact Ricardo Aguilar at 214-871-2420x118 or email@example.com.
+To register or to schedule a class at a different time, contact Ricardo Aguilar at 214-871-2420x118 or firstname.lastname@example.org.